-5.2.4 Design Criteria Tables
+5.2.10 Design Criteria Tables

-The tables of design criteria in this section were developed in compliance with all applicable AASHTO criteria and, where applicable, KDOT Design Manuals.
-When a conflict exists between the criteria tables and other KDOT references, the information contained herein shall control except as supplemented by BLP Memos.
+The design criteria tables below were developed in compliance with all applicable AASHTO criteria for new construction of all roads and streets except those local roads and minor collectors with a volume of less than 2000 vehicles per day and, where applicable, KDOT Design Manuals.
+When a conflict exists between the criteria table and other KDOT references, the information contained herein shall control except as supplemented by BLP Memos.
+For local roads and minor collectors with a volume less than 2000 vehicles per day, refer to the Guidelines for Geometric Design of Low-Volume Roads.